-The project team met with representatives from Marrickville Public School and the NSW Department of Education and Communities in April 2014 in order to provide an overview and update on the progress of the Planning Proposal.
-The School advised that they were generally supportive of the proposal, and noted their concerns about traffic, road safety and pollution in the area as a result of existing land uses in the area.
+The project team met with representatives from Marrickville Public in April 2014 in order to provide an overview and update on the progress of the Planning Proposal.
+At the time the School advised that they were generally supportive of the proposal, and noted their concerns about traffic, road safety and pollution in the area as a result of existing land uses in the area.